xmindltd/xmind-sdk-js/README.md

 ## Contributing
 Thank you for be interesting in the SDK.

-If you have any problems or suggestions please feel free to let us know 🙂
+If you have any problems or suggestions please let us know 🙂

 We also welcome you to submit a pull request for any big or small issues.